Cajidiocan: Demographics

+Language

 The locals speak a variant of the Romblomanon language, locally called Sibuyanon (Sibuyanon Cajidiocanon style).

 Economy

 Because of the abundance of palm trees in its coastal plains and its proximity to the sea, copra farming and fishing are the main sources of livelihood in Cajidiocan.
 Other livelihood and investment opportunities include agri-business, fish culture and processing, marble mining and processing, cut flower cultivation, cottage industries, garment manufacturing, banking, and tourism.

 Government

 Local government

 As a municipality in the Province of Romblon, government officials in the provincial level are voted by the electorates of the town.
 The provincial government have political jurisdiction over local transactions of the municipal government.

 Pursuant to Chapter II, Title II, Book III of Republic Act 7160 or the Local Government Code of 1991, the municipal government is composed of a mayor (alkalde), a vice mayor (bise alkalde) and members (kagawad) of the legislative branch Sangguniang Bayan alongside a secretary to the said legislature, all of which are elected to a three-year term and are eligible to run for three consecutive terms.

 Barangays are also headed by elected officials: Barangay Captain, Barangay Council, whose members are called Barangay Councilors.
 The barangays have SK federation which represents the barangay, headed by SK chairperson and whose members are called SK councilors.